NorskRegnesentral/skchange/docs/source/user_guide/change_detection/index.rst

 ================
 Change detection
 ================
-This section is a hands-on guide to detecting *changepoints* — abrupt changes in the distribution of a time series — with Skchange.
+This section is a hands-on guide to detecting changepoints with Skchange.
 Each subsection focuses on a specific *distributional feature* (mean, variance, covariance matrix, linear slope, ...) and shows how to pick a scorer and a detector for that feature, along with plots of the results.